 This new feature in iOS 10 is really a much-welcomed feature.
 How many times have you visited a mall or an office complex or your doctor’s office and forgotten where you parked your car?
 I have covered large parking lots tirelessly pressing my car remote button to figure out where exactly I parked my car.
 Usually, I would take a photo of the location ( Floor/Spot #s) and find my way back.
 This new Parked feature is way better when it works.

-By default this feature works out of box on your iPhone with a few easy settings.
+By default, this feature works out of the box on your iPhone with a few easy settings.
 In order to get this functionality working, you will have to follow these easy settings on your iPhone running iOS 10.

-The feature takes advantage of your bluetooth pairing with your vehicle if your car does not have the carplay option.
-If you are having issues with pairing your bluetooth with your car, You may want to try fixing that first.
+The feature takes advantage of your Bluetooth pairing with your vehicle if your car does not have the car play option.
+If you are having issues with pairing your Bluetooth with your car, fix that first.
 The best course of action is to force close all the open apps on your iPhone, reboot your phone and then follow the steps below.

 - Make Sure that your iPhone has been set up to connect with your car’s Bluetooth.
 We recommend that you unpair the iPhone and redo the pairing process following the iOS 10 update.
 While at it, Delete the old iPhone connection info from the car and re-do it.
 On your iPhone, tap on Settings > General > About > Name and change the name of the device from iPhone to something new.
 Once you have renamed the device, try to pair it with your car’s Bluetooth.

 - You will need to be using Apple Maps to get this functionality as you will see the parked car spot on your Apple Map.
 Please make sure that you turn on the notification settings for Maps.
 Tap on Settings > Notifications > Maps and make sure you have the setting enabled.